alfnielsen/attr-transform.macro/README.md

 ## Examples of possible transformation

-The config is a list of elements and attributes to transform, including a list of options for the transformation.
+The config is a list of elements and attributes to transform, including a list of options and actions for the transformation.

 ```ts